hadyrashwan/rephraserAI/README.md

 ## Running Locally

-RephaserAI is open-source and can be run locally.
+RephraserAI is open-source and can be run locally.
 You can use various AI models and services such as:

 - **Gemini**: [Gemini API](https://gemini.com)
 - **OpenAI**: [OpenAI API](https://openai.com)